-(a) According to Section 221.1 of the Civil Code of Guam and Public Law 13-133, the purpose of the adoption law is: "to protect and promote the welfare of children, natural parents and adoptive parents and thereby promote the welfare of the Territory of Guam."

-(b) The law, therefore, provides several basic safeguards, including the requirement that:

-(1) the child be legally free for adoption; that natural parent's consent or termination of their parental rights have been secured by judicial decree;

-(2) that the child is placed in an adoptive home by Social Services, except in relative adoptions;

-(3) that social studies be submitted and considered prior to judgment on adoption petitioners;

-(4) and that the child live in the adoptive home for a period of one year under the guidance and supervision of Social Services.
+- (a) According to 19 GCA § 4201 and Public Law 13-133, the purpose of the adoption law is: "to protect and promote the welfare of children, natural parents and adoptive parents and thereby promote the welfare of the Territory of Guam." - (b) The law, therefore, provides several basic safeguards, including the requirement that: - (1) the child be legally free for adoption; that a natural parent's consent or termination of their parental rights have been secured by judicial decree; - (2) that the child is placed in an adoptive home by Social Services or an adoption agency duly licensed under Guam law, except in relative adoptions; - (3) that social studies be submitted and considered prior to judgment on adoption petitioners; and - (4) that the child live in the adoptive home for a period of up to one (1) year under the guidance and supervision of Social Services or an adoption agency duly licensed under Guam law.

+SOURCE: These Rules and Regulations were filed with the Legislative Secretary on April 25, 1984.
+Amended by P.L.
+36-039:1 (July 20, 2021).

+2021 NOTE: The Compiler replaced the original reference to Civil Code 221.1 with the current codification in 19 GCA § 4201, pursuant to authority of 1 GCA § 1606.

-2018 NOTE: Subsection designations have been altered to adhere to the Compiler's general codification and alpha-numeric schemes pursuant to authority granted by 1 GCA § 1606. § 1303.
+2018 NOTE: Subsection designations have been altered to adhere to the Compiler's general codification and alpha-numeric schemes pursuant to authority granted by 1 GCA § 1606.

+§ 1303.
 Adoption as Permanency Plan.